dagraham/plm-dgraham/README.md

 	- If the current working directory contains a file 'roster.yaml' and a directory 'projects', then it will be used as the *home directory*.
 	- Otherwise if the environmental variable 'plmHOME' is set and points to a directory, then that directory will be used as the *home directory*.
-	- Otherwise `~/plm` will be used as the *home directory* and, with your confirmation, created if necessary.
+	- Otherwise `~/plm` will be used as the *home directory* and, with your confirmation, created if it does not already exist.

 	A sub-directory called `projects` and a file called `roster.yaml` will be created in the *home directory* if they do not already exist

-- Invoking *plm* itself without any of the 'switches' gives something like
+- Invoking *plm* gives something like

 		~ % plm
-		usage: plm [-h] [-r] [-p] [-q] [-e] [-s] [-d] [-v]

-		Player Lineup Manager
+        Player Lineup Manager (0.1.7)

-		options:
-		-h, --help      show this help message and exit
-		-r, --roster    Open 'roster.yaml' using the default text editor -p, --project   Create a project
-		-q, --query     Query players for their 'can play' dates -e, --enter     Enter players' responses for their 'can play' dates -s, --schedule  Create project schedule using 'can play' responses -d, --deliver   Deliver the completed schedule to the players -v, --version   check for an update to a later plm version

         home directory: ~/plm

+        commands:
+            h:  show this help message
+            e:  edit 'roster.yaml' using the default text editor
+            p:  create/update a project
+            a:  ask players for their "can play" dates
+            r:  record the "can play" responses
+            s:  schedule play using the "can play" responses
+            d:  deliver the schedule to the players
+            v:  check for an update to a later plm version
+            q:  quit

+        command:

+    This begins a loop in which *plm* waits for you to enter a command at the prompt, processes the command and, unless the command is *q* (quit), waits for your next command.

+    Note: the commands *p*, *a*, *r*, *s* and *d* begin with a request that you select the relevant project.
+Tab completion is available and, once a selection is made, this project becomes the *active project* and default for any further use of the commands in this group while the command loop continues.

-- You can now open `roster.yaml` in your favorite editor or invoke
+- You can now open `roster.yaml` in your favorite editor or use command *e*:

-        ~ % plm -r
+        command: e

     to have *plm* open the file for you.
 Each line in the roster file should have the format